 If you haven’t given mosaicking a try yet then 2017 is your year to invest in a mosaic kit and get crafting!
 Pinterest is loaded with ideas for mosaicking around the home and it’s so easy once you get the hang of it that you should really give it a go.
+Keep going to read all about crafting trends mosaic tiles.

 A mosaic is essentially the art of creating a picture or design by assembling small pieces of glass, stone or other materials together – it can be as simple or detailed as you make it.
 The earliest known examples of mosaics were found at a temple building in Ubaid, Mesopotamia and date back to the second half of the 3rd millennium BC.
 This craft has been around for thousands of years and for good reason – the results can be incredible.
 If you aren’t sure what you could mosaic this year, here are a few ideas to get your creative concepts flowing.